 Blots like the Harshad Mehta scam have left a sour taste in the Indian stock market while the dot-com bubble served as a bitter reminder of how innovations can turn to dust easily.

-That said, the reality is far from the myth.
+That said, the reality is far from this and many myths of the stock market.
 The Indian stock market of today is significantly different from the one that was around in the 1990s.

 Fast forward to today, there are laws, regulations, and governing bodies like SEBI in place to ensure that the needs of investors are looked after before anything else.